Mark Matthews

 Leaving the United States Army a few years before it was integrated, Matthews then took a job as a security guard in Maryland, rising to the rank of chief of the guards and then retiring in 1970.
 After the war, he told stories of military experiences and grew to become a symbol of the Buffalo Soldiers.
 In his later years he met with Bill Clinton and Colin Powell and also dedicated a barracks in Virginia in honor of the Buffalo Soldiers.
-Having experienced excellent health for most of his life, Matthews died of pneumonia at the age of 111 and was buried in Arlington National Cemetery.
+Having experienced excellent health for most of his life, Matthews died of pneumonia aged 111 and was buried in Arlington National Cemetery.
 At the time of his death, he was recognized as the oldest living Buffalo Soldier as well as the oldest man, and the second-oldest person, in the District of Columbia.

 Early life

 Matthews was born in Greenville, Alabama and grew up in Mansfield, Ohio.
 His horse riding career began early, when he would deliver newspapers on the back of a pony.
 When he was only 15 years old, he met members of the 10th Cavalry, the original Buffalo Soldier unit, while tending to horses on a racetrack in Lexington, Kentucky.
 Although there is disagreement as to the origins of the name "Buffalo Soldiers," it referred to several segregated units within the United States army.
 Although the legal age of recruitment was 17 at the time, documents were forged and Matthews signed up to join the army in Columbus, Ohio.